vedantvakharia/Jarvis/source/content/CIEF/Namesake.md

 - She is pregnant but still feels as if she and Ashoke do not really know each other yet.
 - During labor at Mount Auburn Hospital, she is alone, cut off by curtains from the three American women (Beverly, Lois, and Carol) in the room.
 - She notes that all her life she had slept either in a room with her parents or with Ashoke at her side, making this the first time she has slept alone, surrounded by strangers.
 - Hearing an American man tell his wife, "I love you, sweetheart," Ashima notes that these are words she has neither heard nor expects to hear from her own husband because "this is not how they are".
+She notes that Americans, despite their "miniskirts and bikinis" and public displays of affection ("lying on top of each other on the Cambridge Common"), surprisingly "prefer their privacy" in the hospital (the curtains).
+This highlights her confusion about American boundaries—they are physically open but emotionally distant in moments of crisis.
 - She is embarrassed by the hospital’s flowered cotton gown that only reaches her knees.
 - She wonders if she is the only Indian person in the hospital.
+- In the delivery room, Ashima wears a watch that was a "bon voyage gift from her parents" given to her at the airport.
+She calculates the time in India on her hands: "it is nine and a half hours ahead in Calcutta".
+She vividly imagines what her family is doing at that exact moment (pouring tea, her father smoking).
+This emphasizes that while her body is in the US, her mind is living in Indian time.
+- While lying in her hospital bed during the early stages of labor, she reads a tattered copy that she had originally brought with her on the plane ride to Boston.
+It is a source of perpetual comfort for her, particularly because page eleven features a pen-and-ink drawing of the North Calcutta skyline sketched by her father.
+She had watched him draw it on their roof in Calcutta.
+This deepens the tragedy of his later death, as this object was her tangible connection to him in the delivery room.
+- Ashima refuses the hospital meal (cold baked chicken) because Americans eat their chicken in its skin.
+She sticks to Jell-O and apple juice instead.
 - She reflects that in India, women go home to their parents to give birth, retreating to childhood, and finds nothing comforting in the off-white tiles, ceilings, or white sheets of the hospital.
 - Ashima is terrified to raise a child in a country where she is related to no one, where she knows so little, where life seems so tentative and spare.
 - After Ashoke becomes a professor and moves the family to a suburb of Boston, the move is difficult for Ashima because she leaves her friends in Cambridge for a neighborhood where people do not really speak with one another often.